How Do I Protect Hardwood Floors from Water Damage?

 - When cleaning hardwood floors, use a quality product intended specifically for hardwood floors.
 Make sure you don’t leave pools or puddles of liquid, no matter how small, on your floor.
 Don’t soak the mop head or the cloth you are using; instead, only dampen them.

 Water damage in homes may appear on the surface as a minor loss, but it can quickly escalate needlessly into bigger problems, contributing to issues with both property and personal health.
-Timing is critical to reduce further damage.
-Call PuroClean right away for licensed and certified technicians who work compassionately, professionally, and quickly to contain the water and mitigate the potential devastation.
+Timing is critical to reducing further damage.
+Call PuroClean of Everett at (425) 595-3443 right away for licensed and certified technicians who work compassionately, professionally, and quickly to contain the water and mitigate the potential devastation.